aws-samples/serverless-patterns/apigw-lambda-bedrock-js-sam/README.md

 ```bash
 sam delete
 ```
 2. Delete the Lambda layer version using the `delete_lambda_layer.sh` script.
 You may have to give execution permission to the file.
-You will need to pass the Lambda layer name and the version in the inpout when requested:
+You will need to pass the Lambda layer name and the version in the input when requested:
 ```bash
 ./delete_lambda_layer.sh
 ```